Back to Article

 Review open-source standards pathways

 Invest in programs that examine retrospective pathways for establishing data standards.
 Encourage publication of lifecycles for successful data standards.
 These lifecycles should include the process, creators, affiliations, grants, and adoption journeys of open-source standards.
 To encourage sustainable development of open-source standards, and to build on prior experience, the documentation and dissemination of lifecycles should be seen as an integral step of the work of standards creators and granting agencies.
-In the meanwhile, it would be good to also retroactively document the lifecycle of existing standards that are seen as success stories.
-Research on the principles that underlie successful open-source standards development can be used to formulate new standards and iterate on existing ones.
-Data management plans should promote the sharing of not only data, but also metadata and descriptions of how to use it.
+In the meanwhile, it would be good to also retroactively document the lifecycle of existing standards that are seen as success stories, and to foster the awareness of these standards.
+In addition, fostering research projects on the principles that underlie successful open-source standards development will help formulate new standards and iterate on existing ones.
+In accordance, data management plans should promote the sharing of not only data, but also metadata and descriptions of how to use it.

 Manage Cross Sector alliances